yazz/VisualJS/README.md

 - Link to PDF docs: https://yazz.com/visifile/docs/yazz_march_2020.pdf
 - Link to Hacker News Post (when it was known as Yazz Pilot): https://news.ycombinator.com/item?id=21734845
 - Link to Kubernetes Operator https://github.com/leskil/appshare-operator
 <br/><br/><br/>

 ## Command line options:

-    --help                        output usage information
-    --version                     output the version number
+    --cacert1                     Public HTTPS CA certificate 1
+    --cacert2                     Public HTTPS CA certificate 2
+    --cacert3                     Public HTTPS CA certificate 3
+    --deleteonexit                Delete database files on exit (default true) --debug                       Allow to run NodeJS in debug mode (default false) --deleteonexit                Delete database files on exit (default false) --deleteonstartup             Delete database files on startup (default false) --deleteonstartup             Delete database files on startup (default false) --help                        output usage information
+    --https                       Run using a HTTPS (default is false) --https                       Run using a HTTPS (default is http) --hostport                    Server port of the central host (default 80) --host                        Server address of the central host (default yazz.com) --host                        Server address of the central host (default is local machine IP address) --jaegercollector             jaeger collector endpoint (default not set) eg: http://localhost:14268/api/traces --loadjsfile                  Load the following JS from a file (default not set) --locked                      Allow server to be locked/unlocked on start up to other machines in intranet (default true) --loadjscode                  Load the following JS from the command line (default not set) --loadjsurl                   Load the following JS from a URL (default not set) --locked                      Allow server to be locked/unlocked on start up (default true) --maxJobProcessDurationMs     Maximum time to wait for a job to complete (default 10000 ms) --maxprocessesretry           Number of processes to retry when all cores are busy (default 10 processes) --public                      Public HTTPS certificate
     --port                        Which port should I listen on?
-Default 80 or 3000 (if not run as sudo) --host                        Server address of the central host (default is local machine IP address) --locked                      Allow server to be locked/unlocked on start up to other machines in intranet (default true) --deleteonexit                Delete database files on exit (default false) --deleteonstartup             Delete database files on startup (default false) --runapp                      Run using a local app on startup (default not set). "homepage" often used --https                       Run using a HTTPS (default is false) --private                     Private HTTPS key location
+Default 80 or 3000 (if not run as sudo) --port                        Which port should I listen on? (default 80) --private                     Private HTTPS key location
     --public                      Public HTTPS certificate location
-    --runapp                      Run the app with ID as the homepage (default not set) --virtualprocessors           How many virtual processors to run (default 6 processors) --runhtml                     Run using a local HTML page as the homepage (default not set) --deleteonexit                Delete database files on exit (default true) --debug                       Allow to run NodeJS in debug mode (default false) --cacert1                     Public HTTPS CA certificate 1
-    --cacert2                     Public HTTPS CA certificate 2
-    --loadjsfile                  Load the following JS from a file (default not set) --cacert3                     Public HTTPS CA certificate 3
-    --host                        Server address of the central host (default yazz.com) --statsinterval               Allow to show debug info every x seconds (default 10 seconds) --showstats                   Allow to show stats debug info (default false) --showprogress                Show progress when starting Visual Javascript (default false) --maxJobProcessDurationMs     Maximum time to wait for a job to complete (default 10000 ms) --locked                      Allow server to be locked/unlocked on start up (default true) --maxprocessesretry           Number of processes to retry when all cores are busy (default 10 processes) --public                      Public HTTPS certificate
+    --runapp                      Run using a local app on startup (default not set). "homepage" often used --runapp                      Run the app with ID as the homepage (default not set) --runhtml                     Run using a local HTML page as the homepage (default not set) --showdebug                   Allow to show debug info (default false) --statsinterval               Allow to show debug info every x seconds (default 10 seconds) --showstats                   Allow to show stats debug info (default false) --showprogress                Show progress when starting Visual Javascript (default false) --usehost                     Use host name [usehost]
-    --port                        Which port should I listen on? (default 80) --https                       Run using a HTTPS (default is http) --hostport                    Server port of the central host (default 80) --usehost                     Use host name [usehost]
-    --loadjsurl                   Load the following JS from a URL (default not set) --deleteonstartup             Delete database files on startup (default false) --private                     Private HTTPS key
+    --private                     Private HTTPS key
-    --showdebug                   Allow to show debug info (default false) --loadjscode                  Load the following JS from the command line (default not set) --useselfsignedhttps          Use self signed HTTPS for local development (default false) --jaegercollector             jaeger collector endpoint (default not set) eg: http://localhost:14268/api/traces
+    --useselfsignedhttps          Use self signed HTTPS for local development (default false) --version                     output the version number
+    --virtualprocessors           How many virtual processors to run (default 6 processors)
+<br/><br/><br/>